priyalchaudhari/Final_Priyal_chaudhari_homicide_analysis/README.md

 ### Steps:
 - The data files containing homicide and Weapons Registration data is read in to a dataframe
+- for reading the and creating dataframe used `pd.read_csv(filepath)`
 - get the unique value in perpatrator column
 - Count the number of cases solved for each race known and count the number of cases unsolved
 - Count the number of cases solved and unsolved if the race is UNKNOWN
 - plot the graph for Perpatrator race vs number of cases
 - Follow same procedure for Victim sex and Relationship
 - Plot the graphs for both
+- used seaborn liabrary to plot the graphs
 - Used random forest algorithm to check wheather the factors I am getting with graph match with feature ranking of algorithm

 ### output: